dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 to keep track of their own states.

 But our board isn't very large, our blocks don't really need state and we have way more blocks than beasts.
-Beasts need state to keep moving and path find their way to the player and the player itself should probably remember where it is.
+Beasts need state to keep moving and path-find their way to the player and the player itself should probably remember where it is.
-Knowing that we could simplify the approach above by skipping instances for blocks going straight to keeping a buffer of the board in memory and in the rendered simply iterate over it and print it to stdout.
+Knowing that, we could simplify the approach above by skipping instances for blocks, going straight to keeping a buffer of the board in memory and in the render function simply iterate over it and print it to stdout.

-So we could represent the buffer of our board as a two dimensional [array](https://doc.rust-lang.org/std/primitive.array.html) of tiles.
+So, we could represent the buffer of our board as a two-dimensional [array](https://doc.rust-lang.org/std/primitive.array.html) of tiles.
 Each inner array represents a row of tiles and contains all its columns:

 `[[Tile; BOARD_WIDTH]; BOARD_HEIGHT]`

-The render function would iterate over the the array and print a new line for each row.
+The render function would iterate over the array and print a new line for each row.

-Ok this was a lot of text, let's get out of our heads and into code.
+OK, this was a lot of text, let's get out of our heads and into code.

 The first thing we need to do is define our tiles.
 The tile should encapsulate what each tile on our board can represent.
-A natrual fit for an [enum](https://doc.rust-lang.org/std/keyword.enum.html).
+A natural fit for an [enum](https://doc.rust-lang.org/std/keyword.enum.html).

 ```rust {data-file="main.rs", hl_lines=["1-6"]}
 enum Tile {